enkron/enkron.github.io/in/cv.md

 </p>
 <br>

-Prototyped and implemented CI system using Jenkins, Docker Swarm, and HAProxy.
+Prototyped and implemented CI system using Jenkins, Docker Swarm, and HAProxy.<br>
-Deployed monitoring solution with Prometheus and Grafana.
+Deployed monitoring solution with Prometheus and Grafana.<br>
-Configured alerting with Prometheus AlertManager and Slack.
+Configured alerting with Prometheus AlertManager and Slack.<br>
-Implemented SSO authentication using SAML2.0 and GSuite as identity provider.
+Implemented SSO authentication using SAML2.0 and GSuite as identity provider.<br>
 Maintained production and development infrastructures.

 <p style="text-align:left;">